Located just 30 minutes north of Cairns, Trinity Beach is a relaxed seaside village waiting to be explored.

 Walk to Taylors Point

-For a scenic stroll, point your sneakers south and start wandering towards Taylors Point.
+For a scenic stroll, start wandering towards Taylors Point.
 The 2.3km loop hugs the coastline until you get to the rocks at the point and offers sweeping views over Trinity Beach and Double Island, as well as a good chance of spotting local wildlife.

 Hike Earl Hill